 As years went on moving city to city, and my children growing older, I found myself purchasing furniture off Craigslist that were a little more expensive.
 I was looking towards highly quality items, as in the past, there weren’t so great.
 The years also grew financially, as we were able to afford a little more.
 (Not so West Elm, but possibly World Market used*)

 My taste also changed over the years, sometimes it was totally worth to spend the $90-$100 for that china cabinet, as I knew it was something I loved, and wanted to be in our collection of home furniture.
+I’m also a great fan of the Leather Armchairs from Barnaby Lane as they can look the part in multiple areas of the house.
 If you loved buying used, it’s always cheaper.
 BUT always know, it’s always a hit or miss on Craigslist.
 You’re not always going to find exactly what you’re looking for.

 DIY, DIY, DIY